 2) In winter the plateau can be one of the most exposed and seething skins in the mountain body of the UK.
 You walk, but the wind will throw you to the ground.
 Sometimes you will crawl.
 Imagine for a moment that you are sitting with a mountain hare on the aperture edge of a Bunsen burner on maximum power.
 In your terror, as you try to maintain your hold, you can feel the assault on your always-open ears.
 Your nose’s inability to close doesn’t help.
 In winds as powerful and constant as this it is a wonder that the mountain hare sits calmly beside you, flattening into the iron.
 In its ‘form’ on the Cairngorm plateau – by the subtlest body alignment – it experiences such quietness that it becomes the eye of the storm.
 Some years ago, in a strong wind on a mountain in Glen Cannich I laid my head in a hare form and was astonished to find pin-drop silence.

 3) For a virtuoso of concealment like the hare, the open ‘tundra’ landscape of the plateau is home and hiding.
 I could see plenty of pellets.
 Away from the tourist trail and un-trampled by humans, these remote tops provide less food, but for the variety of vegetation they are hard to match.
 There are miniature willow and birch trees which, at a height of one inch, hold out tiny red and gold autumn leaves to catch the light and breeze.
-Yellow grasses whistle above squat banks of red sorghum moss glowing like coral, offset by bleached lichen on scattered rocks that glint with embedded flecks of quartz.
-It’s a bedazzling beauty when the sun is at play.
+Yellow grasses whistle above squat banks of red sorghum moss that glows like coral.
+Scattered rocks sport bleached lichen and glint with embedded flecks of quartz.
+It’s a bedazzling beauty when the sun’s at play.
 A heavenly field.
 What a place for a first sight!
 But after walking two miles further eastwards I was still – to my eyes at least – alone on the hill.

-4) Paris was numb.
-Gradually Latry released low, husky, indeterminate waves into the quiet.
+4) [Referencing the memorial service in Notre Dame after the Paris bombings.]
+Paris was numb.
+Gradually [the organist] Latry released low, husky, indeterminate waves into the quiet.
 He graded these until recognisable pitch and volume held us.
-Now music and urgency increased, and over 6,000 people within Notre Dame were pushed to feel.
-The playing grew in speed and richness and, alarmingly, the sound took on a dangerous edge.
-The colours turned to ferocity, until it was the loudest, angriest and most cutting music I have ever heard.
-I felt furious inside it, and I wasn’t alone in fury.
-Just when you were wishing the anger and pain would end, imperceptibly the sounds softened, curved, became solemn and warm.
+Now music and urgency increased, and over 6,000 people within Notre Dame felt into it.
+The playing grew in speed and richness until the sound had a dangerous edge.
+The colours darkened, the volume increased, and it became the angriest, most violent music I have ever heard.
+I felt furious in it, and knew I wasn’t alone.
+Just when you were wishing the anger and pain would end, imperceptibly the sounds softened, curved and became solemn and warm.
 A beautiful melody emerged from the texture, becoming less clothed, less weighed-down and simpler as it soared.
 Now it was song-like and, after a brief, missed heartbeat, it was joined by the choir who, we realised, were processing down the side aisle.
 Thousands of us had been guided and allowed to grieve.
-This is what music, a skein of geese, or poetry can do.

 Yes, I know, God’s silence never breaks, but is that really a problem?